isomerpages/singapore-customs-cms/_businesses/Strategic Goods Control/permit-and-registration-requirements.md

 ---
 # Permit and Registration Requirements

-A strategic goods permit is required for any transfer or brokering of:
+A strategic goods permit is required for:

--   Strategic goods and related technology listed in the [Strategic Goods Control List](/businesses/strategic-goods-control/strategic-goods-control-list){:target="_blank"}
+-  Any transfer (export, transhipment, transit, and/ or intangible transfer) of strategic goods and related technology listed in the [Strategic Goods Control List](/businesses/strategic-goods-control/strategic-goods-control-list); and
--   Any goods or technology intended or likely to be used for or in connection with weapons of mass destruction.
+-   Any transfer (export, transhipment, transit, intangible transfer, and/ or brokering) of goods or technology, which is intended or likely to be used for or in connection with weapons of mass destruction.

 ## Export, Transhipment, Transit and Intangible Transfer of Technology (ITT)